choldgraf/makeitpop/README.md

 that have been calculated for a colormap.
 This means that if the colormap warps your perception of the data, so will `makeitpop`!

-**NOTE: This package is for snark only.** You shouldn't use Jet precisely because it does not accurately reflect differences in the data it represents.
+**NOTE: This package is for demonstration only.** You shouldn't use Jet precisely because it does not accurately reflect differences in the data it represents.
 This package applies the same warping, but to the data itself, in the hopes that this illustrates what happens a bit more clearly.